The Perils of ÔPerilÕ

 scenes aren't as well done as AG1, long on yelling short on action.

-of Japanese superheroine videos, it seems that ÒperilÓ is the real thing for
+From clips once available of other Japanese superheroine videos, it seems that ÒperilÓ is the real thing for

 most of them.
 Typically, the clips start with a bit of superheroine action,